kterusaki/slate/source/includes/accounts/_fetch_all.md

 RIQ.init(ENV['API_KEY'], ENV['API_SECRET'])

-# Retrieve all Accounts in your Organization
+# Retrieve the first 50 Account ins your Organization
 RIQ.accounts.each do |a|
   puts a.data
 end